lpdon/pong/README.md

 ###About

 WIP pong playground written in C++>11 and using OpenGL for remote AI implemented in Python.
-Communication between C++ is done with ZeroMQ.
+Communication between C++ and Python is done with ZeroMQ.

 ###Install instructions